trezor/blockbook/README.md

 # Blockbook

 > **WARNING: Blockbook is currently in the state of heavy development.
-We may implement at any time backwards incompatible changes, that require full reindexation of the database.
+We may implement at any time backwards incompatible changes that require full reindexation of the database.
 Also, do not expect this documentation to be always up to date.**

 **Blockbook** is back-end service for Trezor wallet.
 Main features of **Blockbook** are: